Skip to main content

 Does this work with Sense, Craft, Refresh, and other Online Store 2.0 themes?

 Yes.
 App blocks are part of Shopify's Online Store 2.0 standard.
 Every theme on the Shopify Theme Store supports them, including Dawn, Sense, Craft, Refresh, Spotlight, Studio, and all paid themes.
+The same one-minute setup applies.

 Will Magic Wishlist slow down my Dawn store?